ConorBevan/Console-Kingdom/README.md

 ### Bug 4
 My website is deployed and working but I can't load a resposive design UI picture.
 I did not have time to go back and fix this because I had no time due to unfortunate circumstances realting to health, so did added in a google inspect and attached it under the empty responsive UI screenshot at the start of this readme.

+### Bug 5
+My website is deployed and working but my database was not working so i reset it following the guides from a tutor and databse ios now working.

 # Deployment